nadeem-ahmed-git/Python-Projects/README.md

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%204%20-%20Uber%20Data%20Analysis/rides%20per%20day.png?raw=true)

-    - **Project Overview**: In this project, I analysed a dataset of world's largest taxi company Uber inc. The objective of this project is to understand Ride Patterns, identify Popular
-         Categories, temporal analysis and more.
-        user Segmentation and uncover challenges and opportunities.
+    - **Project Overview**: The objective of this analysis is to understand ride patterns, identify popular ride categories, analyze temporal variations in ride-sharing, segment users, and uncover challenges and opportunities.
+This will provide insights into ride duration, frequency, user behavior, and potential areas for improvement in the ride-sharing service.
     - **Data Collection**:
          The dataset was obtained from Kaggle, which included information about start date, end date, category, miles, purpose etc.
     - **Data Cleaning**: